fusionjs/fusionjs/fusion-core/docs/guides/modifying-html-template.md

 # Modifying the HTML template

-The HTML template of a FusionJS plugin can be modified via middleware plugins.
+Modify the HTML template of a FusionJS plugin with middleware plugins.

 When a page is server-side rendered, the `ctx.template` property in the middleware is an object: